| e | s | t | e | s | t |

 Technical Implementation

-ESTEST is under active development.
+Work remains to be done to open this framework in beta.
 Groups and individuals are welcome to test this framework with their own distribution and in particular translate their own electronic structure code results.
 This distributed model of having many sites running a local ESTEST server and producing their own expert data raises questions on how to synchronize and share data between these sources.

 Contact Information